JetBrains/guide/site/go/tips/code-folding-options/index.md

 **How to use:**

 To fold or unfold a code block, simply click on the fold marker next to the line number or use a keyboard shortcut.
-For Windows/Linux, press `Ctrl` + `-` to fold and `Ctrl` + `+` to unfold.
-On macOS, use `⌘` + `-` to fold and `⌘` + `+` to unfold.
+You can also use <kbd>⌘-</kbd> (macOS) / <kbd>Ctrl+Minus</kbd> (Windows/Linux) to fold and <kbd>⌘+</kbd> (macOS) / <kbd>Ctrl+Plus</kbd> (Windows/Linux) to unfold.
 Hovering over a folded code block will display a tooltip with a preview of the hidden content.
 This feature can be customized in settings to choose which types of blocks are foldable according to user preference.

 <img src="screenshot.png" alt="Alt text for screenshot" title="Title of the image" width="706"/>